LA Marathon 2021: Here Are All The Street And Freeway Closures This Weekend

 Removal of falsework underneath the former Sixth Street Bridge in Boyle Heights will bring a full closure to 2.5 miles of the 101 Freeway.
 The shutdown begins where the 101 and the 10 freeway intersect, stretching to the 5, 10 and 101 freeway interchange in downtown L.A.
 The city of L.A. has mapped out detour routes for motorists hitting the area this weekend.

 Farther north on the 101 Freeway most ramps starting from Hill St./Stadium Way to Hollywood Blvd. will be closed due to the marathon and will reopen as the marathon heads towards completion.
-In West L.A. on the southbound 405 Freeway, the Santa Monica Boulevard and Wilshire Boulevard ramps will be closed later in the day.
+In West L.A. on the southbound 405 Freeway, the Santa Monica Blvd. and Wilshire Blvd. ramps will be closed later in the day.

 You can check with the L.A.
 Department of Transportation for street closure updates.